GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/helm/pubsub-topic/README.md

     helm install . --set iamPolicyMember.iamMember=user:name@example.com --generate-name
     ```

-1. _Optionaly_, you can set the name of the PubSub topic (defaults to `allowed-topic`) and the role to grant (defaults to `roles/pubsub.editor`, full list of roles [here](https://cloud.google.com/iam/docs/understanding-roles#pub-sub-roles)) by explictly setting them when installing the solution:
+1. _Optionally_, you can set the name of the PubSub topic (defaults to `allowed-topic`) and the role to grant (defaults to `roles/pubsub.editor`, full list of roles [here](https://cloud.google.com/iam/docs/understanding-roles#pub-sub-roles)) by explicitly setting them when installing the solution:

     ```bash
-    # install your chart with a difirent name of the PubSub topic
+    # install your chart with a different name of the PubSub topic
     helm install . --set PubSubTopic.name=your-topic,iamPolicyMember.iamMember=user:name@example.com --generate-name
     ```
     Or,